Playr Audibly Instruction Manual

 How to Perfect Syncing

 Audibly was tested with ten devices and all of them stayed perfectly in sync for multiple, continuous hours.
 Audibly is theorized to potentially work with 100 devices as speakers, but Playr Inc does not have the budget to test for this.
-If music is not in sync, press the sync button.
+If music is not in sync, press the sync button a few times.
+If it is still not in sync, you might want to test some of the extra settings.

 There are many reasons you may want to adjust the Latency.
 Maybe the Sync sounds close to perfect or perfect, but you want to fine tune the sync to be even more perfect and specific to your Audibly configuration.
 The sync could also be slightly off due to a number of complex reasons.
 The default Latency settings in Audibly should be just fine for most Audibly configurations.